Poultry producers growing more than 100 birds at any one time need to:

 There are no formal qualifications required for poultry farmers, however each food handler and person in control of a food business is required to have food safety skills and knowledge appropriate to their food handling activities.

-For a guide see FSANZ Safe Food Australia.
+For a guide see FSANZ Safe Food Australia - external site.

-Full requirements are set out in the Food Standards Code, Standard 3.2.2 - Food Safety Practices and General Requirements, clause 3.
+Full requirements are set out in the Food Standards Code, Standard 3.2.2 - Food Safety Practices and General Requirements, clause 3 - external site.

 Construction and layout of a food premise must be designed to minimise the opportunity for food contamination.